Boca Raton Medical Malpractice Lawyer

 - Lost Enjoyment of Life – Your injury or illness might prevent you from engaging in activities and relationships that once gave your life meaning, and you should be fully compensated for this.

 Boca Raton Medical Malpractice FAQ

 Experiencing an injury due to medical negligence can leave you in a situation with a number of questions and concerns.
 We’ve answered a few of the more common questions here, but if you would like more information, please contact our office so you can speak with a medical malpractice lawyer that serves Boca Raton.

 Is it malpractice when a surgical site gets infected?

 Possibly, but it depends on what caused the infection.
-If non-sterile surgical tools were used or if you weren’t given proper instructions on how to keep the site clean while it heals, then your situation might qualify as medical malpractice.
+If non-sterile surgical tools were used or you weren’t given proper instructions on how to keep the site clean while it heals, then your situation might qualify as medical malpractice.